irvingjem/budget-tracker/README.md

 # Budget Tracker

 ## USER STORY
-AS A social media startup <br>
-I WANT an API for my social network that uses a NoSQL database <br>
-SO THAT my website can handle large amounts of unstructured data <br>
+AS AN avid traveler
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling

 ## Table of Contents
 ------